Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 So, we've found that the username elliot doesn't return the invalid username code when submitted; this is great, elliot is our user.

+{%
+  include figure
+  image_path="/assets/images/posts/mr_robot/password_info_2.jpg"
-{% include figure image_path="/assets/images/posts/mr_robot/password_info_2.jpg" alt="Login form picture with correct usernsme" caption="Trying some obviously wrong password with a valid username shows us that similar text is shown for invalid passwords." %}
+  alt="Login form picture with correct username" caption="Trying some obviously wrong password with a valid username shows us that similar text is shown for invalid passwords."
+%}

 Now we can repeat this process again, but setting the user to elliot and guessing the passwords with our dictionary again; we also have to change the invalid text to that shown below:

+{%
+  include figure
+  image_path="/assets/images/posts/mr_robot/password_guessing.jpg"
-{% include figure image_path="/assets/images/posts/mr_robot/password_guessing.jpg" alt="Guessing passwords with hydra" caption="Guessing of passwords with Hydra using a valid logon of *elliot* logins where the invalid login text isn't seen are shown in green in the output." %}
+  alt="Guessing passwords with hydra" caption="Guessing of passwords with Hydra using a valid logon of *elliot* logins where the invalid login text isn't seen are shown in green in the output."
+%}

 If we take those credentials and try them on the webpage in our browser.

+{%
+  include figure
+  image_path="/assets/images/posts/mr_robot/admin_panel.jpg"
-{% include figure image_path="/assets/images/posts/mr_robot/admin_panel.jpg" alt="Logged into the admin panel" caption="Logging into the admin panel with our credentials." %}
+  alt="Logged into the admin panel" caption="Logging into the admin panel with our credentials."
+%}

 We have access to the admin panel.